Free Maryland Criminal & Arrest Record Search (All MD Counties)

 Maryland Background Checks Explained

-Every state-level (level 1) background check within Maryland will go through the Maryland Criminal Justice Information System (CJIS) hosted by the Department of Public and Correctional Services.
 The process and purpose may vary slightly for each organization, so check out the table below for a breakdown of Maryland’s official background check agencies.
-The FAQ for the CJIS provides further details on background check timelines, costs, forms, and process.
+The FAQ for the CJIS provides further details on background check timelines, costs, forms, and processes.

 Level 2 background checks will go through the FBI for a full rap sheet report.